Nickodhiambo/Multi-Tenant-DB/README.md

 jwt_algorithm = "HS256"
 jwt_access_token_expire_minutes = 30
 ```
-Replace <username> with your postgreSQL username, <password> with your postres password and
+Replace 'username' with your postgreSQL username, 'password' with your postreSQL password and
-<database name> with the name you chose for your running database instance
+'database name' with the name you chose for your running database instance

 5. Apply database migrations
 ```bash